Rain and hail hit St. Louis area, with more possible

 Notable-sized hail was also reported in St. Louis County near Valley Park and Ballwin.

+The St. Louis Fire Department said there were reports of multiple vehicles stranded in standing water along North Kingshighway near Bircher Boulevard and Interstate 70 in north St. Louis.

-Around 3 p.m. in north St. Louis, a 2007 black Mercedes stalled out in a flash flood in the 5000 block of North Kingshighway.
+Around 3 p.m., a 2007 black Mercedes stalled out in a flash flood in the 5000 block of North Kingshighway.

-“It was raining so hard as I was coming across Kingshighway,” said Kim Burt, 57, the driver.
+“It was raining so hard as I was coming across Kingshighway,” Kim Burt, 57, the driver, of south St. Louis, said by telephone.
 “I couldn’t see the pool of water until I was already in it.
 As I was trying to coast through it, it got too deep.
 My car sits low.
 It just shut off.”

 People are also reading…